 - Check out our full Dying Light 2 review

 Developer FromSoftware continues its run of notoriously difficult action RPGs – or Souls-likes, as ubiquitous as the term is now – with Elden Ring.
-Set in the fantasy realm of the Lands Between, players hack, slash, dodge, and perfectly time their way through the realm with the hopes of becoming the Elden Lord.
+Set in the fantasy realm of The Lands Between, Elden Ring has players hack, slash, dodge, and perfectly time their way through the open world with the hopes of becoming the Elden Lord.

 Veterans of FromSoftware will find themselves at home in Elden Ring quickly.
 The combat fundamentals are as strong as ever.
 There is a wealth of options for specializing your character, with many weapons and spells to support your play style.